 This is War, conducted under the auspices of Human Rights.
 Herein arises the delusion of wrong terminology.
-So, in this case the Vespuccians who think they are trying to help the Aramites attain human rights, fall into delusion due to their faith in delusionary terminology.
+So, in this case, the Vespuccians who think they are trying to help the Aramites attain human rights, fall into delusion due to their faith in delusionary terminology.
 This is Viparyaya.
 When the deluded Vespuccians are confronted by the truth, the resulting instant feelings of guilt and betrayal, too traumatic to tolerate, cause cognitive dissonance as a defensive mechanism.

 Those Vespuccians who discard the Human Rights terminology and see behind it, the truth of War, see the situation correctly.
-Having seen the situation correctly, their next enquiry will be as to the reason for War, and by such enquiry they will arrive at the situational truth.
+Having seen the situation correctly, their next enquiry will be as to the reason for War, and by such enquiry, they will arrive at the situational truth.
 These Vespuccians are practitioners of Pramana and are not deluded by Viparyaya.
-This does not mean that such Pramana practicing Vespuccians are right in what they do, it just means they are not deluded.
+This does not mean that such Pramana practising Vespuccians are right in what they do, it just means they are not deluded.

 The 3rd delusionary way of thinking, Vikalpa is delusion based on imagination driven by instinctive desires and fears.

 For example, the modern idea of Islamic terror being such a catastrophic problem because of one single tragic incident in New York is Vikalpa and when the citizens are under the exaggerated fear arising from this Vikalpa or imagined fear/ enemy, then they will agree to launching wars and giving up of their own hard-won rights, in exchange for ‘security’ from the imagined terror.